sean-ww/seanwallis-hugo-blog/content/post/testing-time.md

     return 'Good Evening';
 }
 ```
-In order to fully test our display greeting function we need to be able to manipulate the time element, without having to change any system settings.
+In order to fully test our display greeting function we need to be able to manipulate the time element, without having to change any system settings.<!--more-->

 We could just pass in the time as a dependency and mock that.
 However, by overriding built-in functions within a namespace we can avoid this: